 How to make pecan pie filling thick

 Corn syrup is thicker than other sweeteners and will help thicken the pecan pie filling.
 Eggs also work as a binding agent here.
-Be sure to let the pie cool completely.
-This will help the filling set.
+Be sure to let the pie cool completely to help the filling set.

 two slices of pecan pie with dollop of whipped cream on round white plates

-Get the Recipe: The Best Pecan Pie Recipe
+Get the Recipe: Classic Pecan Pie from Scratch

 5 (6 ratings)